By The Strength Of Their Skin

 Noŋgirrŋa Marawili, Mabel Juli, Regina Pilawuk Wilson

 Second Street Gallery is pleased to present “By The Strength Of Their Skin”, an exhibition featuring three senior and highly regarded female Aboriginal artists, Noŋgirrŋa Marawili, Mabel Juli and Regina Pilawuk Wilson.
-Please join us for a special preview reception on Friday, January 24th from 5:30-7:30pm.
-The First Friday opening reception will be held on February 7 from 5:30-7:30pm.
+A special preview reception was held on Friday, January 24th from 5:30-7:30pm.
+The First Friday opening reception was held on February 7 from 5:30-7:30pm.

 Each of these women artists approach their art practice through the prism of their Country, their Dreamings, and the everyday expression of living in a place where the spiritual and the quotidian are seamlessly connected.